Patnongon

+History

+The town's early history traces back to pre-colonial settlements that formed long before Spanish contact.
+The area grew around farming and coastal trade, then moved into formal town status under Spanish rule.
+The 1818 Spanish census them recorded 2,097 native families in the area, living in harmony with 3 Spanish-Filipino families.

+Local leaders expanded services during the American period and the town rebuilt after the war.

 Geography

 Patnongon is 25 km from the provincial capital, San Jose de Buenavista.

 According to the Philippine Statistics Authority, the municipality has a land area of 167.92 km2 constituting of the 2,729.17 km2 total area of Antique.

 Barangays

 Patnongon is politically subdivided into 36 barangays.
 Each barangay consists of puroks and some have sitios.